meritechsolutions/azm_db_merge/README.md

 python azm_db_merge.py --target_db_type sqlite3 --azm_file mod.azm --server_user "" --server_password "" --server_database "" --target_sqlite3_file merged.db
 </pre>

-(and then do this again for other .azm files to merge or specify the folder contaning all the azm files to merge at once instead)
+(and then do this again for other .azm files to merge or specify the folder contaning all the azm files to merge once instead)

 Note: the sqlite3 merge option is very early and does not have any CREATE, ALTER checks and no --unmerge support too.
 So currently the merging of second, third files into the 'merged.db' would work